Intellectual Property Protection in Singapore

 Singapore provides one of world’s most robust regimes for the protection a company’s intellectual property.
-In 2015, the World Economic Forum’s Global Competitiveness Index ranked Singapore second in the world for intellectual property protection.
+In 2016, the World Economic Forum’s Global Competitiveness Index ranked Singapore fourth in the world for intellectual property protection.
 The high ranking results from a concerted effort by Singapore government to encourage the development and registration of intellectual property in the country and to provide robust legal frameworks for vigorous protection of registered rights.

 WHAT IS INTELLECTUAL PROPERTY

 Intellectual property (IP) refers to any man-made creation for which exclusive rights are recognized by the government.
 In Singapore, there are three mechanisms by which IP rights can be registered: a patent, a copyright or a trademark.

 Intellectual property may be an inventive process or design, which is protected in Singapore under its patent laws.
 Examples of patented inventions include a drug’s formula, Ford’s assembly line or Apple’s iPod.

 IP may also be the product of an artist or writer in the form of a musical composition, literature, performance or piece of art.
 These creations are given copyright protection in Singapore.